-If you own land, buildings or nature reserves in the Netherlands or if you occupy/use commercial premises, you have to pay water authority tax (waterschapsbelasting, in Dutch) to your regional water authority (waterschap, in Dutch).
+Do you own land, buildings, or nature areas in the Netherlands?
+Or do you use commercial premises?
+You have to pay water authority tax (waterschapsbelasting, in Dutch) to your regional water authority (waterschap, in Dutch).

 - a water purification levy